ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-05-atmospheric-sensing/04-lesson-03-oled.md

 ![makecode-kitronik-aqb-display-12](assets/makecode-kitronik-aqb-display-12.png)

 Notice how the text runs to the next line.

-TODO: ADD PHOTO OF THE OUTPUT

 The micro:bit does not understand word boundaries.
 This means a word could be split between two lines, with part of it at the end of one line and the rest at the start of the next.
 To avoid this, it’s best to break up longer strings into multiple lines.
 You can duplicate the existing block to do this, as it's usually quicker than finding the block again in the Toolbox.

 There is no set character limit for the lines on the OLED, as some characters are wider than others.
 It is best to test your code for readability and modify it to be displayed as you intend it to be displayed.